ludos1978/OpusDotNet/README.md

 # Opus Codec in Unity 3d
-work in progress (23.8.16) version of an opus speech synchronisation for unity 3d
+Working version of Opus Codec with limited options for Unity3d.

 # state
-it does a local compression and decompression of audio taken from a microphone. it's missing networking (thats what im working on right now)
+it does a local recording of the microphone, sending via unet, distribution on the server and playback on the clients.

+# usage
+add the script along with a network identity to a gameobject with 2 child gameobjects, each child needs an audiosource, add one as src the other as player to the script. add this gameobject as player to the network manager. or just use the provided example...

 # thanks to
 uses the c# wrapper from opusdotnetinvoke: